Academic Information and Resources

 Course Modalities

 At Marshall University, courses are delivered in-person, online, or some combination of both.
-Distance courses are courses in which online engagement replaces some or all in-person class meetings (see “Marshall Online” in the Graduate Student Resources section for more information on distance courses).
-Marshall is updating our distance course modalities.
-See below for fall and spring.
+Distance courses are courses in which online engagement replaces some or all in-person class meetings (see “Marshall Online” in the Learning Opportunities and Resources section for more information on distance courses).

-For additional information on course modalities, please visit www.marshall.edu/oec/course-modalities/.
+For additional information on course modalities, please visit Course Modalities for Students.

 In-Person: Meets in-person, on-location.